fragae75/TestLOSamples/README.md

 		- 20110124_20170624-OPERA_auto.csv : Paris Opera hour values from 2011 01 24th to 2017 06 24th
 		/!\ change the town field (default = paris centre)
 - Subscribe : subscribe to a route or a fifo.
 The fifo has to be configured in the Live Objects portal
-- IFTTT : partial implementation - need to get a IFTTT key, enter a Firing Rule and the name of the event, it should work
+- IFTTT : partial implementation - need to get a IFTTT key, enter a Firing Rule id (create it through the Live Objects Swagger) and the name of the event, it should work
 - result : what's generated & what's received on subscriptions

 Important : create an account on Live Objects, generate your API key and put it into "cle.txt" and cleLora.txt.
 This will permit the application to acces your resources account